A bill that has passed third reading in the House of Assembly and has received Royal Assent.

 Point of Privilege

 A point of privilege may be raised when a member feels that he or she is being interfered with in carrying out his or her duties as a member.
 A true point of privilege is very rare and serious.
-For example, a member could raise a point of privilege if he or she were being threatened with death or violence if he or she voted a particular way on a matter before the House or committee of the House.

 A group of people sharing a particular ideology and set of goals that puts forward candidates for election to the House of Assembly.